oracle/vagrant-projects/CONTRIBUTING.md

 your changes.
 Ensure that you reference the issue you created as well.
 We will assign the pull request to 2-3 people for review before it is merged.

-*Copyright (c) 2018, Oracle and/or its affiliates.
-All rights reserved.*
+Copyright (c) 2018, 2020 Oracle and/or its affiliates.